 “I’m looking for a good place,” she told me.

 “Be careful of the wind direction,” I said.

 “Like the Big Lebowski?” she replied.
 We cracked up.
 “I’m thinking we’ll do a little at a time,” she said.
 She made a gesture, like a person scattering sugar in their coffee.

 I got distracted by the Himalayan blackberries bordering the path.
 They are a nuisance plant, and wildly invasive, but they do have large blackberries, which I began to pick.
 When I turned around she was opening the box.
 At her feet was a small pond, fed by the hydrological system but totally enclosed by reeds.
 Duckweed floated on the surface.

-What took my breath away was not the shape but the color: mint, peridot, jade, leaf, lichen- every tint, color and hue of green was packed tightly into one small spot.
-Green, as a color, lives or dies according to the material it’s composed of.
+What took my breath away was not the shape but the color: mint, peridot, jade, leaf, lichen— every tint, color and hue of green was packed tightly into one small spot.
+Green, as a color, lives or dies according to the material its made of.
 Cotton jersey, for instance, is not kind to green.
 It doesn’t distribute light at all, which is why green cotton always looks Gumby-green.
 Green needs light to animate it.

 She opened the box and shook the contents of it into the pool carefully.
 A mist of fine grey dust floated through the air.
 Light hit the ashes and illuminated them.

 From an interpretive sign at the marsh:

 “Coastal Mudflats… transition zones between land and sea, are among the most nutrient-rich ecosystems on earth.”

 Waste is different than death, I thought, wincing at how obvious this was when I said it out loud to myself.
 A person may die and be turned to dust, but there’s no real waste involved, is there?